Battle of Debecka Pass

 The Battle of Debecka Pass (Dibagah, Dibege, دیبهگه) on 6–7 April 2003, sometimes known as the Battle of Debecka Ridge or Debecka Crossroads, or otherwise referred to as the Alamo of the Iraq War, was a successful operation launched by U.S. Special Forces to secure a major crossroads near the village of Debecka (Dibege, دیبهگه in Kurdish), between Mosul and Kirkuk in northern Iraq.
 It was notable for its use of the Raytheon/Lockheed-Martin Javelin anti-tank missile.
 The weapon demonstrated how lethal and crucial technology can be in determining the outcome of a battle.

 The light unarmored SOF and Peshmerga (KDP) force faced a mechanized force of Iraqi infantry and tanks.
-The numerically inferior US and KPD force was able to defeat the Iraqi mechanized infantry & tank force with combined air-to-ground strikes, superior maneuvering, and the use of the Javelin missiles.
+The U.S. and KDP force was able to defeat the Iraqi mechanized infantry and tank force with combined air-to-ground strikes, superior maneuvering, and the use of the Javelin missiles.
+An exception to the general tempo of the 2003 invasion, Iraqi forces put up a stiff resistance and had been able to hold off US and Peshmerga force for a day until they were overwhelmed with airstrikes and missiles.